 class discussion where the teacher pre-determines the outcome is just a lecture

-in disguise, dressed up to feel student-centered while
+in disguise, dressed up to feel student-

 As a high-school teacher, I kept quiet about my sexuality because I didn’t want